 construction, cooking, maintenance of community spaces, anything else we can come up with

-There's a teepee we're using as a space for workawayers and other friendly spirits drifting in and out.
+Accommodation is organized flexibly -- it helps if you bring a tent, but other options are available.
 As far as food goes, we usually sustain ourselves by dumpster-diving and a few organic staples that we buy.

 I've done a bunch of volunteering myself, and while most likely I won't be the perfect host (who will, eh?), I have at least basic understanding of the most common problems workawayers encounter with their hosts.
 Talk to me.
 We'll work it out.